Past event!

-Featuring a multidisciplinary discussion between panellists, live music from professional fiddler and singer Mikey Kenney, and more!
+Featuring a multidisciplinary discussion between panellists, a raffle, pot luck, live music from professional fiddler and singer Mikey Kenney, and more!

 |---|---|